ths93/burstcoin-guides/docs/wallet/install/docker.md

 With the `-d` flag, both containers are started as background processes.
 A `burst_db` folder will be created in the directory of the `docker-compose.yml` file, if it was not created before.
 This folder is mounted to the MariaDB storage and holds the `burstwallet` database containing the blockchain.
 The containers can be stopped and removed at any time via `docker-compose down`.
 With the next start, the `burst_db` folder will be mounted again and your previous blockchain status will be loaded.

+!!! important
+    You may encounter an PoolInitializationError when not clearing containers on restart of the docker-compose.yml.
+In case there are old containers, remove them with `docker rm $(docker ps -a -q)`

 ### H2

 Alternatively, H2 can be used as database to store the blockchain.
 H2 is an embedded database, therefore one does not have to run it in a separate container.
 Simply run the following command.